smidkristian/r/CVVM/README.md

 Open script.R in RStudio

 This is my final R seminar work I did at The Department of Sociology.
-My task was to write a script which makes two tables with a certain counted data.
+My task was to write a script which makes two tables with a certain computed data.
 Questions are in Czech.